-EN33 is the cipher given to a former undercover officer of the National Public Order Intelligence Unit who was deployed in early years of the unit to infiltrate groups that pose a 'real risk' to the officer.
+EN33 is the cipher given to a former undercover officer of the National Public Order Intelligence Unit who was deployed in early years of the unit to infiltrate a number of groups.
 The Undercover Policing Inquiry has ruled that it will restrict both the officer's real and cover names.
+Has retired from police.

-For the N cipher system see N officers page.
+For the EN cipher system see EN officers page.